Skip to main content

 Here's what this costs UK families annually:

 This guide prevents that.
-We've analyzed what 15,000+ UK care homes reveal through our platform data, combined with insights from Mumsnet, Alzheimer's Society forums, and CQC enforcement actions to identify the questions that actually predict quality—and those that don't matter.
+We've combined what UK care homes, CQC data, and insights from family forums like Mumsnet and the Alzheimer's Society reveal to identify the questions that actually predict quality—and those that don't matter.

 What makes this different:

 If you only have 5 minutes or are overwhelmed, ask these 10 questions.
-Our analysis of 15,000+ homes shows these predict 82% of quality outcomes.
+These are the questions most strongly linked to care quality.

-Why this matters most: Inadequate staffing is the single biggest predictor of poor care quality across our database.
+Why this matters most: Inadequate staffing is the single biggest predictor of poor care quality according to CQC inspection data.

 What good homes say: ✅ "Day shifts (8am-8pm): 1 carer per 6 residents.
 Evening (8pm-11pm): 1:8.
 Overnight: 2 awake carers for our 30 residents, plus 1 nurse."